Erasmus+ Funding for Teachers in Spain

 Language preparation, visa costs, and insurance — additional support for participants who need it.

-We know the paperwork can feel overwhelming.
-That’s why we prepare everything your school needs for the Erasmus+ application and final report:
+We prepare everything your school needs for the Erasmus+ application and final report:

 - Detailed course descriptions aligned with Erasmus+ objectives